 He took down all my basic finance information that was needed.
 He proceeded to discuss my situation over with the finance manager Mike.
 The car salesman came out about 10 minutes later and flooded me with numbers, telling me that Mike said I was $4,000-$5,000 over my head with my Rondo.
 The car salesman basically said, "I don't want to go any further because we can't help you."
 Actually, they didn't see dollar signs on my deal so they pushed me out the door.
 They weren't going to make any money so they threw numbers upon numbers in my face to basically say there was no way they would help me.

 The car salesman didn't offer to show me anything that was used or any other car at that.
 It was a closed deal after he spoke with Mike.
 They didn't want to help me because they weren't going to make money off of me.
 Very mistreated and misled by the internet offer they were advertising, I will never buy a Kia again after that incident.
 I will never go to that Kia dealership again.
 I will tell everyone I know the way I was treated by those two men yesterday.
 Someone needs to tell them how to treat honest customers.

-Rusty Wallace Kia Company Profile
+Rusty Wallace Kia Company Information

 - Company Name: